moorepants/dissertation/control.rst

    tracking.
 :cite:`Huyge2005`
-   He makes use of the :cite:`Cossalter2002` motorcycle model with a eight body rider bio-mechanical model.
+   He makes use of the :cite:`Cossalter2002` motorcycle model with a eight body rider biomechanical model.
 He stabilizes the bodies and tracks a path using LQR control.
 :cite:`Astrom2005`
    They apply simple proportional control of a point mass type bicycle model to